 Have you ever watched a movie and felt completely confident you knew who the culprit was, only to be left speechless by a shocking twist?
-Or perhaps you devoured a season of your favorite show, only to realize a seemingly pivotal clue was nothing more than a clever distraction?
+Or perhaps you watched a season of your favorite show, only to realize a pivotal clue was nothing more than a clever distraction to get you off the scent?

 Today, we're going to go over the term, look at examples and tropes, and talk about why you should use them in your writing.